 The SSL certificate acts as a guarantee of authenticity, assuring the web browser that it is, in fact, the correct destination point by displaying the server’s credentials.
 This credential display is digitally signed and cannot be forged.

-To establish this level of trust, SSL certificates are typically signed by a handful of companies that web browsers know and trust.
+To establish this level of trust, SSL certificates are typically signed by a handful of companies (known as Certificate Authorities or CAs) that web browsers know and trust.
 In short, they are the means that allow web browsers to trust the destination they are heading to is assuredly the correct one.

 Why You Need an SSL Certificate